-The fund financial statements provide information about the School District's funds.
+The fund financial statements provide information about the School District's funds, including fiduciary funds.
 Eliminations have been made to minimize the double counting of internal activities.
 Separate statements for each category (governmental and fiduciary) are presented.
 The emphasis of fund financial statements is on major governmental funds.